As Tennessee, others target drag shows, many wonder: Why?

 At times, the vitriol has become violence.
 Protesters, some of them armed, threw rocks and smoke grenades at one another outside a drag event in Oregon last year.

 The Tennessee drag bill marks the second major proposal targeting LGBTQ people that lawmakers in the state have passed this year.
 Last week, lawmakers approved legislation that bans most gender-affirming care.
-Lee also signed that bill into law on Thursday.
+Lee says he plans on signing the bill.

 Lee was fielding questions Monday from reporters about the legislation and other LGBTQ bills when an activist asked him if he remembered “dressing up in drag in 1977.”
 He was presented with a photo that showed the governor as a high school senior dressed in women’s clothing that was published in the Franklin High School 1977 yearbook.
 The photo was first posted on Reddit over the weekend.